< /svg>

 Benedict Collins Rice workshop director

-The workshop was held at St Swithin’s Church, The Paragon, Bath, BA1 5LY, close to the centre of Bath.
+The workshop was being held at St Swithin’s Church, The Paragon, Bath, BA1 5LY, close to the centre of Bath.

 Come & sing with Voces8 coaching – 2023 choral workshop